kshowalter/SPD/README.md

 To generate a selection of FSEC pre-approved PV system drawings that will cover a majority of Florida installations.

 ## Links
+These are temporary.
 * [kshowalter/pv_draw](http://fsec.ucf.edu/~kshowalter/pv_draw)
 * [kshowalter/pv_draw_dev](http://fsec.ucf.edu/~kshowalter/pv_draw_dev)

 ## The process
-* A user visits the "plans machine" app on the FSEC website
+* A user visits the "plans machine" application on the FSEC website
+* The plans machine:
-* The plans machine collects input from the user/customer/installer, calculates system specs., and displays a sample drawing
+    * Collects input from the user ( a customer, usually an installer)
+    * Calculates system specifications
+    * Displays a sample drawing
-* Once the system is configured, the configuration code is sent to the server
+* Once the system is configured, the configuration is sent to the server
-* The user pays for the permit package
+* The server must verify the configuration, and repeat the drawing generation
-* The user receives a private purchase code, and a public confirmation code
+* The user pays for the permit package, and receives the PDF in a secure manor
-    * The private purchase code is used to download the permit package
-    * The public confirmation code is used to verify that the permit package is issued by FSEC
 * The user sends the permit package to the AHJ

-## Browser application functions
-* Allows user to select system components and specifications (ex: number of modules, wire length)
-* Calculates the rest of the system specifications
-* Displays a sample of the drawing
-* Sents the specified configuration to the server

 ## Server functions